 EBITDA reached P1,574 million in 2012 as compared with P660 million in 2011.
-The Company reported one-time gain on sale of assets of P267 million and gain on reversal of asset impairment of P437 million from the sale of assets of Solid Broadband Corporation.
-Moreover, profits on the mylphone business improved as it increased sales and managed its inventory levels and earnings of the other related services business segment from additional fund placements.
+The Company reported one-time gain on sale of assets of P267 million and gain on reversal of asset impairment of P437 million from the sale of assets by the broadband segment.
+Moreover, profits on the My|Phone business improved as it increased sales and managed its inventory levels and earnings of the investing and financing business segment from additional fund placements.

-Earnings per share amounted to P0.68 in 2012 from P0.24 in 2011 primarily from higher reported profits in in 2012.
+Earnings per share amounted to P0.68 in 2012 from P0.24 in 2011 primarily from higher reported profits in 2012.